-Iraq’s protests spread to another Baghdad bridge, 1 killed
+Bowing to protests, Iraqi president calls for new voting law

+In a prime-time address, President Barham Salih expressed support for the protesters and their demands.
+He said Prime Minister Adel Abdul-Mahdi is prepared to resign once political leaders agree on a replacement.

+The process he laid out could take weeks or months, and it was unclear whether it would meet the demands of the protesters.

-BAGHDAD (AP) — Anti-government protesters clashed with security forces on a second bridge leading to Baghdad’s heavily-fortified Green Zone on Thursday, killing at least one person and wounding more than 60 others.
+The demonstrators meanwhile clashed with security forces on a second bridge leading to Baghdad’s heavily-fortified Green Zone, with at least one person killed and more than 60 wounded.

 Security and medical officials confirmed the latest casualties.
 They spoke on condition of anonymity because they are not authorized to talk to reporters.